(click on any workshop to read the full description)

 What makes a new composition sound traditional?
 This is a comprehensive look at the structure of traditional music and the modes and rhythms used from Gaelic song, strathspeys to jigs and reels.
 Learn how to use a simple chord progression as the basis for developing melodic ideas and then expand these melodic ideas into a larger work.

 Eibhlís Ní Ríordáin, Pádraig Keane.
 Prize-winning, Irish-language singer, Eibhlís Ní Ríordáin, is the only professional performer singing Carolan’s harp songs while accompanying herself on a copy of an 18th-century Irish harp, strung in brass wires.
 For this 350th anniversary celebration of Ireland’s iconic harper – originally planned for 2020 – Eibhlís is joined by another soloist, star young piper Pádraig Keane (2011 Musician of the Year), who comes from a line of Galway pipers in the west of Ireland.
 Pádraig plays Carolan melodies and also rare, old pipes repertory that weaves around Eibhlís’s song sets, completing this celebration beautifully.
+This workshop is part of the Festival of Early Irish Harp add-on.

 Kim Robertson, Eduardo Betancourt, Ailie Robertson, Aryeh Frankfurter & Lisa Lynne

 Siobhan Armtrong, Ciarán Ó Gealbháin, Breda Keville.
 Listen to three solo masters of their genres, who in turn all look to star musicians of the past for their inspiration.
 Ireland’s foremost early Irish harpist, Siobhán Armstrong, plays music of the old Irish harpers, which she lovingly recreates from the earliest manuscript sources.
 Ciarán Ó Gealbháin sings his evocative sean-nós [‘old-style’] unaccompanied Irish songs from his native Ring peninsula in the south-east of Ireland.
 Master fiddler from Galway, Breda Keville, demonstrates her unhurried, lyrical playing, influenced by the 20th-century fiddler Bobby Casey, and the legendary piper, Willie Clancy, among others.
+This workshop is part of the Festival of Early Irish Harp add-on.

 Dominique Dodge, Nicolas Carter, Grainne Hambly & William Jackson, Maeve Gilchrist